airalizw/pop-culture-quiz-python/README.md

 ## Features
 - 5 pop culture questions
-- Case insensitive answer checking
+- Case insensitive answer checking so capitalization does not count against you
-- Score tracking
+- Score tracking throughout the game
-- Personalized final message based on score
+- Personalized final message based on how well you did